Streptocarpus sect. Saintpaulia: Distribution

 Saintpaulias are native to eastern tropical Africa.
 There is a concentration of species in the Nguru mountains of Tanzania.

 Cultivation

 Saintpaulias are widely cultivated as house plants.
-Until recently, only a few of these species have been used in breeding programs for the hybrids available in the market; most available as house plants are cultivars derived from Streptocarpus ionanthus (syn.
+Until recently, only a few of the ten or so species that exist have been used in breeding programs for the hybrids available in the market; most of the cultivars available as house plants are derived from Streptocarpus ionanthus (syn.
 S. kewensis).
 A wider range of species is now being looked at as sources of genes to introduce into modern cultivars.

 The African Violet Society of America is the International Cultivar Registration Authority for the section and its cultivars.

 Sizes

-Plants can be classified as one of several sizes based on its above-ground diameter.
-Although the size per category is not set in stone, these are a general guideline.
+Plants can be classified as one of several sizes based on their above-ground diameter.
+The size per category is not rigid, but a general guideline.